 Low muscle tone of the lips, tongue, or jaw can be another cause.
 I don’t know the details about the child in question, but if your child is showing issues with movement of certain parts of their mouth, watch them eating, as well.

-If it’s a true oral motor issue, they will have difficulty moving food around in their mouths.
+If it’s a true issue, they will have difficulty moving food around in their mouths.
 They may also have issues drinking from straws if they have lip or tongue weaknesses.

 If you suspect an oral motor disorder, your pediatrician can refer you to a speech-language pathologist (SLP) who can properly diagnose your child.

-The therapist will interview you to see what you are noticing at home, but will also perform an oral motor assessment on your child.
+The therapist will interview you to see what you are noticing at home, but will also perform an assessment on your child.

 This assessment may include the following:

-If therapy is recommended, the therapist will instruct you on what movements and kids oral motor exercises you can do based on your child’s weakness.
+If therapy is recommended, the therapist will instruct you on what movements and exercises you can do based on your child’s weakness.

 Get personalized feedback on your child’s speech progress.